2007 Kobalt Tools 500

 The 2007 Kobalt Tools 500 was the fourth stock car race of the 2007 NASCAR Nextel Cup Series and the 48th iteration of the event.
-The race was held on Sunday, March 11, 2007, before an audience of 105,000 in Hampton, Georgia at Atlanta Motor Speedway, a 1.54 mi permanent asphalt quad-oval intermediate speedway.
+The race was held on Sunday, March 18th, 2007, before an audience of 105,000 in Hampton, Georgia at Atlanta Motor Speedway, a 1.54 mi permanent asphalt quad-oval intermediate speedway.
 The race took the scheduled 325 laps to complete.
 In the final laps of the race, Hendrick Motorsports driver Jimmie Johnson would make a late-race charge for the lead, completing a final pass for the lead with three laps left in the race to take his 25th career NASCAR Nextel Cup Series victory, his second victory of the season, and his second consecutive victory.
 To fill out the top three, Joe Gibbs Racing driver Tony Stewart and Roush Racing driver Matt Kenseth would finish second and third, respectively.
+This is also the final race to run the generation 4 NASCARs.

 Background

 Atlanta Motor Speedway (formerly Atlanta International Raceway) is a track in Hampton, Georgia, 20 miles (32 km) south of Atlanta.
 It is a 1.54-mile (2.48 km) quad-oval track with a seating capacity of 111,000.
 It opened in 1960 as a 1.5-mile (2.4 km) standard oval.
 In 1994, 46 condominiums were built over the northeastern side of the track.
 In 1997, to standardize the track with Speedway Motorsports' other two 1.5-mile (2.4 km) ovals, the entire track was almost completely rebuilt.
 The frontstretch and backstretch were swapped, and the configuration of the track was changed from oval to quad-oval.
 The project made the track one of the fastest on the NASCAR circuit.